anon923882/companion-mod/README.md

 ## Building (lightweight + by the book)

+Wrapper binaries are intentionally omitted to keep the repo lean, so call your locally installed Gradle instead of `./gradlew`.

 1. Install JDK 21 (matching the toolchain in `build.gradle`).
-2. Install a local Gradle 8.14+ (wrapper files are intentionally omitted to avoid committing binaries).
+2. Install a local Gradle 8.14+ (e.g., via SDKMAN or your package manager).
-3. From the project root run `gradle build`.
+3. From the project root run `gradle --console=plain build`.
 The produced mod jar will be in `build/libs/`.

 This mirrors the steps from the official NeoForge docs while keeping the repository lean—only source, metadata, and Gradle config.